tradecoder/html/README.md

 ## HTML Tutorial

-HTML - Hypertext Markup Language
+HTML is Hypertext Markup Language.
+It is used to build websites.
+Anyone who wants to learn to build websites, learning HTML is a must.